 Operational excellence requires a healthy rhythm of conversations for action, updates, and navigation, dealing with and learning from breakdowns.
 These practices and skills differentiate an excellent team from a good one.
 In the same way, value-creating innovation requires a rhythm of conversations for possibility, design, and integration into development and deployment of new offers.
 In our book, The Innovator’s Way Peter Denning and I outline these conversations of successful innovation.

 The successful value creating leader must create a culture in which both sets of conversations – excellence in execution and value creating innovation – are part of the skills and practices of their organization.
-Effective generative leadership involves the design and learning to produce that a successful blend of these two different kinds of conversations and skills.
+Effective generative leadership involves the design and learning to produce a successful blend of these two different kinds of conversations and skills.